ProTechPh/BackGround-Remover/README.md

 ### Getting Help

 - Check the browser console for detailed error messages
+- Verify your remove.bg API key in the `.env` file
+- Ensure the `.env` file is in the project root directory
+- Restart the development server after changing environment variables
-- Verify your remove.bg API key and account status
+- Verify your remove.bg account status and remaining credits
 - Ensure you have a stable internet connection

 ## 📄 License